-Depending on your contractual agreements with your clients you may want to use the multiplier code options within Enterprise.
-These will be extremely helpful if your billing agreements with your clients is based on a multiplier (mark-up).
+Depending on your contractual agreements with your clients you may want to use the multiplier code options within Enterprise™.
+These will be extremely helpful if your billing agreements with clients are based on a multiplier (mark-up).

-Multiplier codes are also helpful for any client who has discounted overtime or double time markups.
-For instance, all of your business is at a 36% markup but your client understands OT hours are not as expensive.
+Multiplier codes are also helpful for clients who have discounted overtime or double time markups.
+For instance, all of your business is at a 36% markup but your client understands OT and DT hours are not as expensive.
 In this case, you would apply a discounted markup of 33% on OT and DT hours.

-In Enterprise, you also have the ability to apply multiple multiplier codes.
+In Enterprise, you have the ability to apply numerous multiplier codes.
 This is helpful for our example of discounted markups on OT and DT hours.
-This is also helpful for applying different multiplier codes based on the type of job, for example, clerical vs. industrial.
-Or you may want a lower multiplier code for payrolled employees.
+This is also helpful for applying different multiplier codes based on the type of job (clerical vs. industrial) or if you use a different multiplier code for payrolled employees.

 Before a multiplier code can be setup on a customer record it must be added to the list.
 This can be done from the navigation tree by going to options/administration/multiplier code.